Taokt/Quest2ROS2/README.md

 `ros2 launch ros_tcp_endpoint endpoint.py`

+7. Configure the connection in the Quest2ROS app
-7. Set your device’s IP address (<YOUR_IP>) and the same port number in the Quest2ros app of VR headset, then press Apply.
+On your VR headset, open the Quest2ROS app, set your device’s IP address (<YOUR_IP>) and the same port number as defined in endpoint.py, then press Apply to confirm.

 8. Run ros2quest demo